FlyingMatrix/knowledge_distillation/README.md

 D_{KL}(P \parallel Q) = \log\left(\frac{\sigma_2}{\sigma_1}\right) + \frac{\sigma_1^2 + (\mu_1 - \mu_2)^2}{2\sigma_2^2} - \frac{1}{2}
 $$

-Where:

-- $P$: The true distribution (often called the "prior" or "real" distribution)

-- $Q$: The approximation or "guessed" distribution
+        Where $P$ is the true distribution (often called the "prior" or "real" distribution), and $Q$ is the approximation or "guessed" distribution.

 ### 🏗️ Effects of Temperature